 How Compulsions keep your intrusive thoughts going

-I am going to introduce you to a psychological concept that shall help me to explain this to you, it is called Operant Conditioning.
-Operant Conditioning is the work of a behaviourist BF Skinner and his ideas are food for thought in terms of the compulsions you might carry out.
-I am not going to detail his whole theory here, just pull out points of interest.
+I will introduce you to a psychological concept that shall help me explain this to you; it is called Operant Conditioning.
+Operant Conditioning is the work of a behaviourist BF Skinner, and his ideas are food for thought in terms of the compulsions you might carry out.
+I am not going to detail his whole theory here; pull out points of interest.

 What is Operant Conditioning?